-Although the funds Nutmeg chooses and how much of your savings it invests is an automated process, the pool of funds available are determined by human investment managers who are constantly looking for undervalued funds.
-This provides an attractive balance between the low-cost and high-efficiency of automated investment allocation and the flexibility and insight of human investors.
+The funds Nutmeg chooses and how much of your savings it invests is an automated process.
+However, the pool of funds available is determined by human investment managers who are constantly looking for undervalued funds.
+This provides a balance between the low-cost and high-efficiency of automated investment allocation and the flexibility and insight of human investors.

 The Pros of Nutmeg

 Nutmeg makes investing with a discretionary manager easier, more transparent, and cheaper.
-Its user interface is simple and intuitive to use, and Nutmeg is not scared of publishing its portfolio performance, something few competitors do.
+Its user interface is simple and intuitive to use.
+Nutmeg publishes its portfolio performance, something few competitors do.

-This portfolio performance graph allows you to compare Nutmeg’s results to those of its competitors (the average results of discretionary investment managers published by Asset Risk Consultants) and of the market as a whole. http://www.nutmeg.com/how-we-invest#portfolio-performance
+This portfolio performance graph allows you to compare Nutmeg’s results to those of its competitors and of the market as a whole.
+The graph depicts the average results of discretionary investment managers published by Asset Risk Consultants.

 Nutmeg outperforms the average results of its competitors at all risk levels.
-One of the reasons for this is that regular investment managers charge higher fees, which eats away at the profits they generate by investing your money.
+For one, the regular investment managers charge higher fees.
+As a result, this eats away at the profits they generate by investing your money.

 The Downsides of Nutmeg